Steinway & Sons: Designer cases

-Examples of limited edition pianos include The Steinway Limited Edition by Karl Lagerfeld created to celebrate the 150th anniversary of the Steinway company in 2003, and the 125th-anniversary grand piano by Count Albrecht von Goertz designed to celebrate the 125th anniversary in 2005 of the foundation of the Steinway factory in Hamburg, Germany.
+Examples of limited edition pianos include The Steinway Limited Edition by Karl Lagerfeld created to celebrate the 150th anniversary of the Steinway company in 2003, and the 125th-anniversary grand piano by Count Albrecht von Goertz designed to celebrate the 125th anniversary in 2005 of the founding of the Steinway factory in Hamburg, Germany.

-In 1993, Steinway introduced a new line of specially designed pianos, the Steinway Crown Jewel Collection.
-The collection consists of grand and upright pianos in Steinway's traditional design, but instead of the traditional ebony finish the pianos of the Steinway Crown Jewel Collection are made in veneers of rare woods from around the world.
-The collection contains wood veneers such as Macassar ebony, East Indian rosewood, and kewazinga bubinga.
+In 1993, Steinway introduced a new line of specially designed cases, the Steinway Crown Jewel Collection.
+The collection consists of grand and upright pianos in Steinway's regular models, but instead of the traditional black finish the pianos of the Steinway Crown Jewel Collection have veneers of rare woods from around the world.
+The collection includes Macassar ebony, East Indian rosewood, and kewazinga bubinga.

 Brands

 In addition to the Steinway & Sons brand, Steinway markets two other brands: Boston for the mid-level market and Essex for the entry-level market.
 Boston and Essex pianos are made using lower-cost components and labor.
 Pianos of these two brands, made with Steinway owned designs, are manufactured in Asia by suppliers.
 Steinway allows only its authorized Steinway dealers to carry new Boston and Essex pianos.